makaubenson/functions-js/readme.md

 - `function count(){ let counter = 0; return function (){ counter ++; } }`
 - There are NO `First Class functions` in practice, its just a concept however, there are High-Order Functions

+### Why Js uses callback functions all the time

+- Makes its easy to split code into chunks of reusable code
+- callback functions allow us to create abstraction. - Hiding details of code implimentation.